ChannelMonitoringProject/passage/README.md

 pip install -r requirements.txt
 ```

+`cp example.env .env` to setup out environemt.
+You need to set an API key in order to run the AIS position reports API.
+Head to https://aisstream.io/ and get yourself an API Key then edit `.env` to set the `AIS_STREAM_API_KEY`.

 You also need to run services such as Apache Kafka and Airflow.
 In another terminal run `docker compose up`

 You can use the kafka-ui by browsing to http://localhost:8080/ui/clusters/ais/all-topics

-You need to set an API key in order to run the AIS position reports API.
-Head to https://aisstream.io/ and get yourself an API Key then
-`cp example.env .env` and set the API key.

 ## Producers

 These processes send events to a Kafka queues.

+### AIS Producer
 Inside a virtual environment run `python producers/ais_stream_producer`.

-# Deployment

-## Docker

-To start the application, use `docker compose up`.

-## Producers

-### AIS Stream producer
-This listenes to AIS socker and sends events to a kafka queue
+This will start sending AIS Position reports to a queue